rivasbolinga/book-store/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project, you need:

 - [ ] A PC running any operating system like Windows, Linux, or MacOS
 - [ ] An Internet connection